Do you want to work as an Education Coordinator?

 In most cases entry level positions may require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

-Join the Educational Coordinators Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Educational Coordinators Group to learn more and even interact with the educational institutions that will help you secure your dream career!

 Certain animal careers require some form of legal certification to prove that you can indeed do the work, and work with the necessary equipment.